 Ancient grains can be used in place of barley in your soup recipes, added to salads and veggie dishes, made into a pilaf and more.
 It’s prepared like rice or quinoa on your stove top, slow cooker, or baked in the oven.

-- 1 bag Hodgson Mill Ancient Grains sides with sorghum, quinoa and brown rice with rosemary and garlic
+- 1 bag Ancient Grains with sorghum, quinoa and brown rice with rosemary and garlic cloves

 - 2 tablespoons extra virgin olive oil

 - 1 small yellow or red onion, sliced

 - 1 small zucchini, sliced